-Extend your experience in Scotland by ending your sojourn with our four-night post-trip extension in the Scottish Highlands.
-Explore the beauty and mystery of Loch Ness and Inverness, the Highlands' capital city.
+Extend your experience in Scotland by ending your sojourn with our four-night post-trip extension in the picturesque Scottish Highlands and its capital city of Inverness.

 - It's Included:

-- Accommodations for 3 nights in Inverness at the First-Class Kingsmills Hotel or similar and 1 night in Aberdeen at the Doubletree by Hilton Hotel
+- Accommodations for 3 nights in Inverness at the First-Class Kingsmills Hotel or similar and 1 night in Glasgow at the Grand Central Hotel or similar

 - 5 meals: 4 breakfasts and 1 dinner

 - Included tour: Isle of Skye